Greakz/learnOpenGl-in-WebGl/README.md

 ## "Base Stack"

-To use WebGl we will need a Canvas, therefore i will allways use the same index.html and Canvas.ts file in every Lesson!
+To use WebGl we will need a Canvas, therefore i will allways use these index.html, Canvas.ts and ShaderLoader.ts file in every Lesson!

 ```index.html```:
 ```html